rockettheme/docs/Docs/joomla/templates/acacia/INDEX.md

 The template is built with the Gantry 4 Framework, which provides many features such as an advanced administrator, alongside other features such as integrated RokSprocket styling and a Dropdown CSS menu system.

->> NOTICE: Acacia is a Joomla 2.5 and Joomla 3.x Template.
+>> NOTICE: Acacia is a Joomla 3.x Template.

 Requirements
 -----